SoGVRShaderFunction¶

 - include: for a custom shader header or pipeline library function

-Using uniform, varying and state will add the declared variable declaration to the header string.
+Using uniform, varying, and state adds the declared variable declaration to the header string.
 Using include will add the declaration of the specified include to the header.

 Syntax: